desh0cc/desh0cc/README.md

 ◤ 17 y.o.
 - Currently jobless, hoeless etc.
+- No one believes in my succeed (niether am I)
-- Interested in Comp.Sci And learning Data Science, AI/ML so I can steal ya jobs and we'll be together jobless 😊
+- Interested in Comp.Sci And learning Data Science, AI/ML
 - Self taught and stupid

 ## Where to reach me ???